digitalocean/terraform-provider-digitalocean/docs/resources/database_online_migration.md

 connection with an existing cluster and replicates its contents to the target cluster.
 If the existing database is continuously being written to, the migration process will continue for up to two weeks unless it is manually stopped.
-Online migration is only available for MySQL, PostgreSQL, and Redis clusters.
+Online migration is only available for MySQL, PostgreSQL, Caching, and Valkey clusters.

 ## Example Usage